StarChart-Labs/flare-plugins/docs/PLUGINS.md

 ### File Format

 The file(s) currently supported by the plug-in follow a simple format.
 Lines may be empty, a comment, or a version definition.
 Comment lines start with the `#` character.
-Version lines are a GAV in the format `group:artifact:version`
+Version lines are a GAV in the format `group:artifact:version`, and may optionally include the configurations the constraint should be limited to as comma-separated values (`group:artifact:version,config1,config2,...`)

 ## org.starchartlabs.flare.increased-test-logging